balderdashy/sails-docs/reference/blueprint-api/Create.md

 ### Example

-Create a new pony named "Applejack" with a hobby of "pickin", whose is friends with ponies #13 and #25:
+Create a new user named "Applejack" with a hobby of "pickin", who is involved in purchases #13 and #25:

 `POST /pony`